Uberspace/lab/source/guide_bitwarden.rst

  DOMAIN=https://isabell.uber.space

-Replace the mail placeholder variables with your valid IMAP credentials, otherwise the bitwarden_rs server will not be able to send you mail notifications or tokens to verify newly created user accounts.
+Replace the mail placeholder variables with your valid IMAP credentials, otherwise the Vaultwarden server will not be able to send you mail notifications or tokens to verify newly created user accounts.
 ``SMTP_USERNAME`` and ``SMTP_PASSWORD`` must be the login data from a valid mail account.
 Replace the server domain with your final URL.

 .. note :: You can configure any type of service here, you're not limited to an uberspace IMAP user.
 If you prefer e.g. gmail refer to their documentations for ``SMTP_Port`` etc. accordingly.